wid0gast/ML-Resources/abc.md

 Since there's a lot of ground to cover in this article, I'll take help of bullet points wherever possible to save everyone's time.

-Identifying what you need to learn
+## Identifying what you need to learn

-First of all, go read the section "But then, how do I choose what to do ?" of the linked article if you haven't already.
-We need to have a good starting point before we start this discussion.
-I'll be assuming you have done so going forward in this article.
 Typically, most people's interests or end goals would fall into these categories:

   1. Computer Vision: generating art, face detection, identifying diseases from medical imagery, measuring crop yields and air pollution from satellite imagery, VR/AR applications, robot vision, etc.
   2. NLP/NLU: Voice assistants (Siri, Alexa, etc.), chatbots, AI models that can write code, etc.